igorski/efflux-tracker/README.md

 Efflux is considered complete, but you can expect incremental major/minor version bumps as new features are added every now and then.

-A consideration for the codebase is migrating from Vue 2 to Vue 3 (to facilitate this, first the Vuex modules must be migrated to Pinia).
-For the time being the focus is on developing new features rather than on this migration as the end user doesn't care about these things, yo.
+A consideration for the codebase is migrating from Vuex to Pinia, which was postponed during the Vue 2 to Vue 3 migration.
+For the time being the focus is on developing new features rather than such migrations (unless compatibility or security issues become a concern) as the end user doesn't care about these things, yo.